alxhotel/angular-openvidu/README.md

 	$ npm install angular-openvidu --save
 	```

-2. Import `OpenViduComponent` to your AppModule
+2. Import `OpenViduModule` to your AppModule

 	```js
 	import { NgModule } from '@angular/core';